Good Question, Kayla. Thanks for Asking!

 Let's not forget what "average" means.
 You can't have "average" anything without some things in that category being above or below average.
 That's how you get average!
 And below or above "average" isn't always bad.

-Now if someone thinks it's "the right thing to do" to not breed a dog because their ALT activity "may be low normal", which is still perfectly normal for them but not "average", and not indicative of a disease, then that's their choice to make.
+Now if someone else chooses to not breed a dog because their ALT activity "may be low normal", which is still perfectly normal for them but not "average", and not indicative of a disease, then that's their choice to make.
 Maybe they only want "average" dogs in their breeding program.
 That's ok.
 But again, I prefer to base my breeding decision on more important factors, like science.

 So no, I won't be spaying Gianna because of her "Low Normal" ALT Activity.